lilxism/travelsite/README.md

 # travelsite

-Final project for web system class.
-(Used approximately two weeks) Using only HTML, CSS, PHP and Bootstrap.
+Final project for web system class (CS268). (approximately two weeks) Using HTML, CSS, PHP and Bootstrap.
-Uploaded using git uploads.

-The original idea is to create a website that provide information of the tourist sites in Southeast Asia.
+The idea is to create a website that provide information of the tourist sites in Southeast Asia.
 Users can add comments. (can act as references for other users)